TRAVEL NORTH - 37: WALK ON THE WILD SIDE, Test your mettle across the High Moors to the Coast

 Carry on eastward on this narrow road and look for the Fryup turnoff.
 Past this is a less well defined track to Wheeldale that roughly follows the boundary stones (and District Council Boundary) to the 'Blue Man i'th Moss', a tall (probabably Neolithic) set into the surface of the moor.
 Follow the watershed to the Wheeldale road, taking your time to navigate - the Guide will help you get your bearings.
 Near the eastern side of the road are the remains of a Roman road, with an information board to learn of the road's history.
 You are asked not to walk on it, to help preserve it.
 Who knows, there are some who - seeing you walking on it - will get carried away and others seeing them will do the same.
 Pretty soon what's left of the road will be worn away.

 You will have gone 10.5 miles (17kms).
-The 3.5 miles (6kms) from the Wheeldale road to the A169 at Ellerbeck (not to confuse you, there is also an Ellerbeck between Northallerton and Osmotherley (and A19) is popular with weekend walkers and therefore better marked.
-Bypass the Roman road and descend to the stepping stones over Wheeldale Beck.
+The 3.5 miles (6kms) from the Wheeldale road to the A169 at Ellerbeck - not to confuse you, there is also an Ellerbeck between Northallerton and Osmotherley, close to the A19 dual carriageway - is popular with weekend walkers and therefore better marked.
+Bypass the historic Roman road and descend to the stepping stones over Wheeldale Beck.
 I warn you, if you don't fancy crossing by the stepping stones the water in the beck is freezing cold (done that in bare feet and got numbed in seconds, got the T-shirt)!
 Pass the Wheeldale Lodge hostelry and look to the east towards Fylingdales Early Warning Station past Goathland.
-It's not as obvious as it was, looking more like a small sandcastle, compared to the three 'golfballs', the radomes built in the early Sixties.
+It's not as obvious as it was, now looking more like a small sandcastle, compared to the three 'golfballs', the radomes built in the early Sixties.

 Go on a path that begins grassy and shortly afterward pass a small wooden hut.
 At SE866 934 the ground gets boggy again.
 In dry weather carry on and cross the beck where a tributary enters.
 In wet weather follow the beck as far to the right as necessary to cross it.
 At a post keep on ahead to detour the beck.
 Bearing right follow the path which becomes narrow soon after where it passes between banks of heather.
 There is a line of white stakes to the right that you should ignore, following instead along the path.
 Keep to the left-most path that clumbs gently and becomes gradually stonier.
 At SE88076 98616 there is a grassy path and a small beck or gill.
 Cross this to the mound of Lilla Cross that you can see on the horizon ahead.